-You will demonstrate your ability to:
+You will be asked to demonstrate your ability to:

-During summer advising, first-year students scoring a 4 or 5 on the AP theory test will be advised into Theory II and Aural Learning II.
+During summer advising, first-year students scoring a 4 or 5 on the AP theory test will be advised into Music Theory II and Aural Learning II.

-First-year students who took and passed a HS theory course with an A or B will be advised into Theory I--Aural I (regardless of whether they took or scored well on the actual AP Exam).
+First-year students who took and passed a HS theory course with an A or B will be advised into Music Theory I and Aural Learning I (regardless of whether you took or scored well on the actual AP Exam).

-On the first day of classes, all sections of Aural Learning I and Basic Musicianship will give a placement test.
-This placement exercise will determine placement, that is, readiness to proceed with Theory I and Aural Learning I or the need first to study Basic Musicianship.
+On the first day of classes, all sections of Aural Learning I and Basic Musicianship will give a placement exam.
+This placement exam will determine placement in either Music Theory I and Aural Learning I or Basic Musicianship.